willfarrell/aws-wishlist/README.md

 ## S3
 - [ ] Allow Content-Digest header support
-- [ ] Allow CSP header on HTML files to be set -  allow overriding to allow inline styles/scripts with `nonce/hashes`
+- [ ] Allow CSP header on HTML files to be set -  allows overriding to allow inline styles/scripts with `nonce/hashes`
 - [x] For Upload Signed URLs, allow only one file to complete.
 Additional attempts before expiry should be rejected.
 Now possible with `If-None-Match`

 ## RDS
+- [ ] Aurora DSQL (successor to Aurora Serverless v2?)
+  - [ ] Supports views, triggers, foreign keys
+  - [ ] Supports postgis
 - [ ] Aurora Serverless v2
   - [ ] Data API doesn't support IAM roles (RDS Signer), forces use of Secrets Manager, which goes against least priveldge.
   - [ ] Data API support from read replicas
   - [ ] Data API support for stream responses
-  - [ ] Multi-region support
+  - [ ] Multi-region support - replaced by DSQL?
   - [ ] Performace insights & Enahansed Logging should not require a min of 2 ACU
   - [ ] Data API Missing, support for streams using `COPY TO/FROM` (https://www.lastweekinaws.com/blog/the-aurora-serverless-road-not-taken/)
-  - [ ] Should scale down to zero ACUs (https://www.lastweekinaws.com/blog/the-aurora-serverless-road-not-taken/)
+  - [x] Should scale down to zero ACUs (https://www.lastweekinaws.com/blog/the-aurora-serverless-road-not-taken/)
   - [x] Data write API in `ca-*`
   - [x] BUG: When using a read replica, all instances are unable to scale down to minimum value.
   - [x] Postgres v15 (feature parity with RDS) [2023-04-07](https://aws.amazon.com/about-aws/whats-new/2023/04/amazon-aurora-postgresql-15/)